shanewayne379/shanewayne379/README.md

 # Welcome to My GitHub Profile!

 Hi there!
-I'm *[Your Name]*, a passionate developer, Al enthusiast, and cloud practitioner.
-I love building scalable Al applications, exploring LLM architectures, and optimizing machine learning
+I'm Shantanu Sharma, a passionate developer, Al enthusiast, and data engineer.
+I love working on Data analytics and its Al apps, exploring new data, and optimizing machine learning models.

-models.

 ## Tech Stack